Goldziher/tree-sitter-language-pack/README.md

 To add an installed package follow these steps:

 1. Install the bindings with `uv add <bindings_package_name> --no-install-project`.
-2. Execute the cloning script with `uv run --no-sync scripts/clone_vendors.py`.
+2. Execute the vendor processing script with `uv run --no-sync scripts/process_vendors.py`.
 3. Update both the literal type `InstalledBindings` and the `installed_bindings_map` dictionary in the [\__init .py _](./tree_sitter_language_pack/__init__.py) file.
 4. Update the code in the init file as necessary.